-From arthritis to cancer to heart disease, many major health conditions stem from damage caused by chronic inflammation.
+Many major health conditions stem from damage caused by inflammation.
 Periods of fasting appear to trigger damage-repairing adaptations in your cells.
 While fasting comes in all shapes and sizes, some inflammation-lowering health perks could accrue after forgoing just one meal

 While skipping a meal here and there, sometimes referred to as “Intermittent Fasting”, can be beneficial harnessing those benefits requires careful planning.
 Otherwise, you risk nutrient deficiencies linked to fatigue, poor mental function, and other health concerns.
 If you’re considering fasting on a regular basis, consult with a registered dietitian or other nutrition pro to ensure you’re getting enough protein, vitamins, minerals, and essential fatty acids in your meals and snacks.

 Increase risk of some diseases